b2renger/Introduction_A-frame/README.md

 ---
 ## The tools

-We use three tools :
+We use several tools :
-- a library for content : [A-Frame](https://aframe.io/)
-- a library for marker detections in augmented reality : [ARjs](https://ar-js-org.github.io/AR.js-Docs/)
 - a webhosting plateform to write our code and host our projects : [Replit](https://replit.com/)
+- a library for content / assets  manipulation : [A-Frame](https://aframe.io/)
+- a library for marker detection / gps markers in augmented reality : [ARjs](https://ar-js-org.github.io/AR.js-Docs/)
+- a library for image / face detection : [MindAR](https://hiukim.github.io/mind-ar-js-doc/)
+- a library for marker less (ground, walls etc) detection : [modelViewer](https://modelviewer.dev/)

 [**home**](#Contents)